 - LivePerson brokers connections between you and people who need more advanced services, such as psychological counseling or technical support.

-- Freelancing websites such as UpWork let you share a wide range of skills with multiple employers, eliminating the need to rely on a single source of income.
+- Freelancing websites such as Fiverr and UpWork let you share a wide range of skills with multiple employers, eliminating the need to rely on a single source of income.

 - With online task marketplaces such as Mechanical Turk, you complete basic, sometimes repetitive work for individuals or companies that order it – though you shouldn’t expect to get rich doing it.